-The following tables summarize our historical consolidated financial data.
+The following tables summarize our historical consolidated financial data for the periods indicated.
 We derived the consolidated income statement for the years ended December 31, 2020 and 2019 from our audited consolidated financial statements included elsewhere in this prospectus.
 Our audited consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards, or IFRS, as issued by the International Accounting Standards Board, or IASB.

-We derived the consolidated statement of financial position data as of March 31, 2021 from our unaudited interim condensed consolidated financial statements included elsewhere in this prospectus, prepared in accordance with International Accounting Standard 34, Interim Financial Reporting, the standard of IFRS applicable to interim financial statements.
+We derived the consolidated income statement as of the three months ended March 31, 2020 and 2021, and the consolidated statement of financial position data as of March 31, 2021 from our unaudited interim condensed consolidated financial statements included elsewhere in this prospectus, prepared in accordance with International Accounting Standard 34, Interim Financial Reporting, the standard of IFRS applicable to interim financial statements.

-Our historical results are not necessarily indicative of the results that may be expected in the future and our results for the year ending December 31, 2020 are not necessarily indicative of the results that may be expected for the year ending December 31, 2021.
+Our historical results are not necessarily indicative of the results that may be expected in the future and our results as of March 31, 2021 and for the year ending December 31, 2020 are not necessarily indicative of the results that may be expected for the year ending December 31, 2021.
 The following summary consolidated financial data for the periods and as of the dates indicated are qualified by reference to, and should be read in conjunction with, our consolidated financial statements and related notes beginning on page F-1 of this prospectus, as well as the section of this prospectus titled "Management's Discussion and Analysis of Financial Condition and Results of Operations."